 If you’re wondering where this disinfectant nonsense came from, this is probably the source.
 And this isn’t the first time Trump has copied “advice” from other people and pasted it into a public statement, a suggestion, or an official policy.
 Typically, all it takes is for someone from FOX News, another right-wing pundit, or a CEO tweeting at the president to get their “perfect” suggestion into Trump’s head.

-While Trump really could be stupid enough to sincerely say disinfectants are worth looking into as a potential cure, it’s more likely that Genesis II slipped him some money under the table in exchange for a promotion.
+While Trump really could be gullible enough to sincerely say disinfectants are worth looking into as a potential cure, it’s more likely that Genesis II slipped him some money under the table in exchange for a promotion.
 It’s not like his coronavirus press briefings are much more substantial than corporate advertising anyways.
 Christian fundamentalists and Trumpers alike fall for his words hook, line, and sinker, so why not make a few bucks in the process of “informing the nation?”

 Trump Wants Us to “Think for Ourselves”